Frequently Asked Questions About Counseling

 My hope is that you feel comfortable and prepared for our first session and throughout your time in therapy.
 Here I've included commonly asked questions about counseling.

 What is counseling like?

 Counseling will look different for each person depending on your individual needs and personal goals.
 A typical counseling session is about fifty minutes.
 The initial session and counseling for couples may be longer.
 We will meet in the privacy of my office and spend time working on goals that you and I have developed together.
+For online sessions, we will meet using a secure video platform, Doxy.
 You should probably understand that while my purpose is to be helpful, therapy is a lot more than advice giving.
 You can visit my about me page to learn more about my style of counseling.

 How often will we meet?

 This will depend on your individual needs and will be a decision that you and I make together.
 We may begin by meeting weekly, and as you make progress and need me less, we may move to bi-weekly or once monthly for counseling.
 On average, successful therapy lasts anywhere from six weeks to several months months, but sometimes longer.

 My number one value in the therapeutic relationship is benevolence, meaning to do no harm.
 As a licensed counselor, I have an ethical code that is paramount to my being successful and engaging in helpful therapeutic relationships.
 I understand the sensitive nature of counseling and implement my ethical code in each interaction with clients.
 The truth is, you may not fully trust me when we first meet, and that’s okay.
 I understand that building trust takes time, and I'll do everything to demonstrate my professionalism and trustworthiness during our time together.